aaronpowell/aaronpowell.github.io/src/documents/posts/2012-02-21-scripts-are-blocking.html.md

 ---
 I decided that I'm tired of explaining why you should do JavaScript combination and avoid inline scripts.

-So here's a comic that should explain do it.
+So here's a comic that should explain it.

 [![JavaScript placement][2]][1]